What to do in Tokyo for a first time?

 By its size, its rhythm, its contrasts.

-It's a city to be experienced.
+It's a city to experience.

-Start with Shibuya .
+Start with Shibuya.

-That's often the first shock.
+It's often the first shock.
 And that's normal.

 To observe: